ExFacto/exfacto/README.md

 - They use ECDSA for the parties and Schnorr only for the Oracle.
 - Schnorr and ECDSA have different data requirements for Adaptor Signatures (Schnorr's are much smaller)
 - The DLC spec is unnecessarily complex and verbose.
 We chose to drop the extra TLVs and Negotiation Fields from Offers and Accepts.
-- We will most likely ignore several of the fee-related guidelines in pursuit of an MVP.
+- We opted to sort inputs lexicographically by outpoint (txid:vout) and outputs lexicographically by scriptpubkey instead of using `serial_id`s to determine input and output ordering.
+See: BIP-69
+- We will not support P2SH-wrapped SegWit inputs to funding transactions.

 With this said, we closely followed this spec as a guideline and significant thanks are owed to the creators of the spec for showing us how to build a DLC platform.
 - We used the TLV format for encoding messages.
 - Aside from extra TLVs and negotiation fields, we used the same serialization formats.
 - We used the same message types and type identifiers.
-- We adopted the use of `serial_id`s to determine input and output ordering.
 - We used the same flow for setting up contracts.

 ## Installation